hooshvare/parsbert/model_cards/bert-fa-base-uncased.md

 # ParsBERT (v2.0)
 A Transformer-based Model for Persian Language Understanding

 We reconstructed the vocabulary and fine-tuned the ParsBERT v1.1 on the new Persian corpora in order to provide some functionalities for using ParsBERT in other scopes!
-Objective goals during training are as below (after 300K steps).

 Please follow the [ParsBERT](https://github.com/hooshvare/parsbert) repo for the latest information about previous and current models.

 ## Introduction